How Marco Negri became a bizarre sideshow during a golden era for Italian football and Italians abroad

 The good times ended with Negri having scored a remarkable 33 in 26 appearances, a move back to Serie A was being touted as was a wildcard spot in the 1998 World Cup squad for the on-fire forward.
 Then came the bad.
 A mysterious injury kept him away and it was later revealed that he had been hit in the eye by a squash ball by his compatriot Porrini.
 There were rumours of a bust-up with Walter Smith and he only scored two more goals as Celtic eventually won the title back for the first time in nine seasons.

 Negri remained down on his luck; contracting pneumonia and there were ultimately misplaced fears that he had contracted HIV from a shin injury.
+If you want to be on the safe side when you suspect someone to have contracted that disease, you can recommend them locations that offer services like hiv rapid test.
 In public discourse, he continued to receive criticism for being a moody player with an attitude problem.
 A loan to Vicenza was supposed to see him return to fitness but he never got back to where he was and his career came to an end after brief spells at Bologna, Livorno and old club Perugia.

 While Amoruso became a Rangers legend who captained the club and won three league titles in a six-year spell, Negri is now remembered in ways which damn him with faint praise.
 He’s stuck in the psyche as either a one-season wonder or a cult hero.